bump-sh/github-action/README.md

 ## Usage

 Start with creating a documentation on [Bump.sh](https://bump.sh).
-Then add one of the following workflow file to your GitHub project
+Then add one of the following workflow file to your GitHub project.

 _Important: [actions/checkout](https://github.com/actions/checkout) has to be called **before this action**._